 - d.
 Method 3: Pour sample into dolphin bucket from the field sampling equipment.
 Use an ETOH-filled squirt bottle to rinse the contents of the cup back into the sample bottle.
-Be sure to decontaminate the dolphin bucket between samples. - 4.
-Replace ethanol, preserving as close to 95% as possible. - a.
-Container does not need to be filled to the top with liquid as organisms will be homogenized with a blender at the external lab and do not need to remain intact. - 5.
-Close sample container tightly.
+Be sure to decontaminate the dolphin bucket between samples. - 5.
+Replace ethanol, preserving as close to 95% as possible.

+- a.
+Container does not need to be filled to the top with liquid as organisms will be homogenized with a blender at the external lab and do not need to remain intact. - 6.
+Close sample container tightly. - 7.
+ETOH wipe and sterilize filter apparatus or any equipment that comes in contact with the DNA sample material between samples. - 8.
+Carefully clean and dry all equipment prior to storage.

-D.1 Sample Storage
+E.1 Sample Storage

-Store all samples at the domain support facility at 4 °C in a flammable-rated space until shipping.
-For shipping instructions see SOP F. If 4 °C space is an issue, DNA samples may also be stored at -20 °C until shipping.
+Store all samples at the domain support facility at $4\,^{\circ}$ C in a flammable-rated space until shipping.
+For shipping instructions see SOP G. If $4\,^{\circ}$ C space is an issue, DNA samples may also be stored at -20 $^{\circ}$ C until shipping.

-SOP E Data Entry and Verification
+SOP F Data Entry and Verification